Bjoux2/DeepMirTar_SdA/README.md

 ## Further reading:

-1), A collection of all the existing miRNA target gene prediction papers and some miRNA related databases.
+1), A collection of miRNA target gene prediction papers and some miRNA related databases.

 https://github.com/Bjoux2/Existing-miRNA-target-gene-prediction-papers